Edoumou/Tracking-Clinical-Trials-Through-Blockchain/README.md

 To interact with the Dapp connect to metamask with the following address => private key.

---mnemonic--: lobster ethics tiger ribbon evidence file crawl bright verify decrease drive senior
+mnemonic: lobster ethics tiger ribbon evidence file crawl bright verify decrease drive senior

--password-: Medtrials
+password: Medtrials

 Network: rinkeby

 - For authority page: